nullsmt/nullsmt/README.md

 THIS IS NOT PRODUCTION READY AND SHOULD NOT BE USED IN ANY WAY IN PRODUCTION.

-nullsmtd is a coin flip game built on Thunder.
+nullsmt is a coin flip game built on Thunder.

 # Getting Started